raspberrypilearning/mapping-the-weather/worksheet.md

     stations['items'][0]['weather_stn_long']
     ```

-    or, if you wanted to see a different station, type the following:
+    If you wanted to see a different station, type the following:

     ``` python
     stations['items'][5]['weather_stn_long']